 The Samsung CHG90 is slightly better than the Dell U3417W, unless you need wider viewing angles.
 The Samsung CHG90 supports HDR and has much better dark room performance thanks to the higher native contrast.
 The CHG90 is better for gamers than the U3417W, as it has much less input lag and a faster refresh rate, so motion looks smoother with less blur.
 The picture quality of the Dell U3417W doesn't degrade when viewed at an angle.

 The Dell U3417W is a bit better than the LG 43UD79.
 The U3417W is a bit brighter and has more vibrant colors due to the better color volume.
 The U3417W has better ergonomics and it is easier to adjust to a comfortable position, whereas the LG 43UD79 has very limited adjustments.
-It has lower input lag and the larger screen provides more screen real estate, good for productivity.
+It has lower input lag and the larger screen provides more screen real estate, which is good for productivity.

 The Dell U2715H is slightly better than the Dell U3417W.
 The U2715H is better for gamers as it has much lower input lag.
 The Dell U3417W is a larger screen with a widescreen aspect ratio and higher native resolution, so it is easier to multitask.